Medicaid Planning and Asset Protection

 Our lawyers are well versed at asset protection.
 Simply put, asset protection is the use of trusts, gifting exceptions or business entities (such as the family limited partnership) and applying them in a legally permissible way that minimizes taxes and protects assets from claims made by creditors or the government.

 In today's era of staggering long-term health care costs, asset protection planning is absolutely indispensable to anyone who owns their own home or other significant investments.
 Without an asset protection plan in place, you could be forced to sell your home or give up much of everything you've worked for, just to qualify for Medicaid benefits.
-We can show you a better way.
+Medicaid is often the only way for middle-class Americans to afford nursing home care.
+We can help.

 Asset protection planning is also essential for anyone who owns a business.
 This is because a court judgment rendered against your business could mean forfeiting those assets — unless you have shielded yourself and your personal assets by choosing the correct business entity.